Pre-installation requirements for Azure Kubernetes Service

 Dynamic provisioning is required to create persistent volumes.
 If you don’t enable dynamic provisioning, you will have to manually create a persistent volume.

-Because Jenkins is highly dependent upon the filesystem, the underlying storage provider must provide minimal input/output operations per second (IOPS) and latency.
+Because Jenkins is highly dependent upon the filesystem, the underlying storage provider must provide sufficient input/output operations per second (IOPS), sufficient throughput, and low latency.

-Make sure to use premium disks (for example: Standard_D4s_v3).
-CloudBees CI has been tested with the Azure Disks Container Storage Interface (CSI) driver.
+Make sure to use an instance type that supports premium disks (for example, Standard_D4s_v6).
+CloudBees CI has been tested with the Azure Disks CSI driver.

 Table 1.
 Storage recommendations for AKS